soderlind/a-faster-load-textdomain/README.md

 ## Installation

+Either:

-1. Download the plugin files and extract `a-faster-load-textdomain.php` to the `wp-content/mu-plugins` directory.
+- Download the plugin files and extract `a-faster-load-textdomain.php` to the `wp-content/mu-plugins` directory.

+Or:

+- Download the plugin files and extract `a-faster-load-textdomain.php` to the `wp-content/plugins/a-faster-load-textdomain` directory.
+- Activate the plugin through the 'Plugins' screen in WordPress.

+It's also possible to install the plugin via Composer:

+- Install the plugin via Composer: `composer require soderlind/a-faster-load-textdomain`

 ## How It Works